LibertyDSNP/spec/pages/Frequency/UserData.md

 # Frequency User Data

-On Frequency, User Data and select Announcements are mapped to Schemas which use [Stateful Storage](https://frequency-chain.github.io/frequency/pallet_stateful_storage/index.html) for storage and retrieval of the data.
+On Frequency, User Data is mapped to Schemas which use [Stateful Storage](https://frequency-chain.github.io/frequency/pallet_stateful_storage/index.html) for storage and retrieval of the data.

 ## User Data Sets